 A global priority for a changing world.

-Canadians are diverse in their racial, ethnic, religious, and linguistic backgrounds, representing over 200 ethnic groups.
-We are of different sexual orientation, ability, gender identity, and in many other ways.
-In 2015 the Truth and Reconciliation Commission issued calls to action for governments and educators which encourages training in cultural diversity, particularly about Aboriginal culture.
-Professionals need the appropriate skills and tools to be proactive.
+Today, Canadians are diverse in their racial, ethnic, religious, and linguistic backgrounds.
+We represent over 200 ethnic groups.
+We are of different sexual orientations, abilities, and gender identity.
+Many have disabilities – some visible and some not.
+We are diverse in many ways.
+In 2015 the Truth and Reconciliation Commission issued calls to action for governments and educators.
+These encourage training in cultural diversity, particularly about indigenous culture.

-- To understand how assumptions can be helpful, or create barriers
+- Appreciate how assumptions may be either helpful or create barriers.

 In-Person or Livestream: $1,070.00 Members / $1,320.00 Non Members